joeyzhang-dev/neetcode/Arrays and Hashing/347_top_k_frequent_elements.md

 - Tuples use parentheses: `(a, b)`
 - Lists use brackets: `[a, b]`
-Tuples are often used in heaps because they are immutable and support element-wise comparison.
+Tuples are used in heaps because they’re immutable and sort element-wise.
 </details>

 ---